Baked Zucchini Chips

 • Transfer the zucchini into a large mixing bowl.
 Add the olive oil and salt and mix well, until the zucchini is lightly oiled.

 • Place the zucchini on the lined sheet in a single layer.
-Bake for 30 minutes, or until crispy and golden brown.
+Bake for 30 minutes, or until crispy, curled around the edges, and golden brown.
 Remove from the oven and allow to cool completely.

 Notes